Rivers of Light: Act IV: We Are One

 After the Dance of the Lotus ends, Aditya plays his horn to call the Tiger spirit into action, who proceeds to leapfrog across the lotuses and begin a journey through the different realms of the Animal Spirits.
-Accompanied by the original song "We Are One" and utilizing footage taken from the Disneynature documentary series, we travel through the tiger's dense jungles, the sea turtle's ocean home and the savanna of the African Elephant.
-The song is interrupted by a scene taken from African Cats, where a lion chases after a mother cheetah on its territory, who manages to make a narrow escape and get her cubs to safety.
-Aseema and her boat reappear and she sends the owl up from her boat to take us to the snowy regions of Alaska seen in Bears and the song resumes with a montage of animal families, ending on a flock of flamingos and the sounds of Aseema and Aditya's instruments as the two boats go back to center stage.
+Accompanied by the original song "We Are One" and utilizing footage taken from the Disneynature documentary series, we travel through the Tiger's South Asian jungles, the Sea Turtle's ocean, and the African savannah of the Elephant.
+The song is interrupted by a scene taken from African Cats, where an African lion chases after a mother cheetah on his territory, who manages to make a narrow escape and get her cubs to safety.
+Aseema and her boat reappear and she sends the Owl up from her boat to take us to the snowy regions of Alaska seen in Bears and the song resumes with a montage of animal families, ending on a flock of flamingos and the sounds of Aseema and Aditya's instruments as the two boats go back to center stage.